 Never use water to extinguish a Class B fire: the water will vaporise and the fire may spit hot oil causing further harm to anyone in range.

-Case history of a Class B Fire
+Case History of a Class B Fire

 Olympic Varnish Company, Portsmouth